ElliottYan/RefuteBench/README.md

 ## 💡 Note
 Data and code will be uploaded within the next few days.
 Stay tuned!

+[Update 2024.2.29] The data is uploaded in data/*.
+Our benchmark contains three tasks, namely machine translation, question answering and email writing.
+Then, we have two scenarios: single-feedback and multi-feedback.
+The single-feedback scenario is a clean setting to study problems like memory loss and instruction following, and the multi-feedback setting mimics the real-world application.
+We recommend to using the multi-feedback directly to test your LLMs.

 ## ☕️ Citation
 If you find this repository helpful, please consider citing our paper: